The triangulated category of K-motives DK_(k): Comparing with

 \begin{lem} The assignments $\Phi \mapsto F_{X,Y}(\Phi)$ and $\alpha \mapsto F_{X,Y}(\alpha)$ determine an additive functor $F_{X,Y}: \cc A(X,Y) \to \tilde {\cc P}(X,Y)$.
 Moreover, for a given affine $k$-smooth variety $Y$ the assignment $X \mapsto F_{X,Y}$ determines a morphism of presheaves of additive categories. \end{lem}

-Lemma~\ref{AtoPtransform} implies that in order to prove Theorem~\ref{AandP}, it remains to check that for affine $X,Y\in AffSm/k$ the functor $F_{X,Y}$ is a category equivalence.
+Lemma~\ref{AtoPtransform} implies that in order to prove Theorem~\ref{AandP}, it remains to check that for affine $X,Y\in \text{AffSm}/k$ the functor $F_{X,Y}$ is an equivalence of categories.
 Firstly describe a plan of the proof.
-Given $X,Y\in AffSm/k$ we shall construct a square of additive categories and additive functors
+Given $X,Y\in \text{AffSm}/k$ we shall construct a square of additive categories and additive functors

 which commutes up to an isomorphism of additive functors.
 We shall prove that the functors $\Gamma$, $a_{X,Y}$ and $R$ are equivalences of categories.
 As a consequence, the functor $F_{X,Y}$ will be an equivalence of categories.